Authored by the expert who managed and guided the team behind the Saudi Arabia Property Pack

 What is the average housing price in Saudi Arabia in 2026?

-We are writing this as of January 2026, using the latest data collected from authoritative sources like GASTAT, Cavendish Maxwell, and JLL, which we manually cross-checked for accuracy.
+We are writing this as of June 2026, using the latest data collected from authoritative sources that we manually double checked.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Saudi Arabia.